 The Potential Use of In-Home Scanner Technology for Budget Surveys

-of the NBER.
+This chapter is a preliminary draft unless otherwise noted.
+It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

 Chapter in forthcoming NBER book Improving the Measurement of Consumer Expenditures, Christopher Carroll, Thomas Crossley, and John Sabelhaus, editors

-This chapter first appeared as NBER working paper w19536, The Potential use of In-home Scanner Technology for Budget Surveys, Andrew Leicester
+This paper was revised on February 21, 2014The Potential use of In-home Scanner Technology for Budget Surveys, Andrew Leicester

 Users who downloaded this chapter also downloaded these: